rcarrata/rcarrata.github.io/_posts/2019-05-12-ocp4_machine_management_in_action.md

 router-default-76f869f9dc-xh7w4   0/1     Pending   0          98s   <none>       <none>                                      <none>
 ```

-As we can observe, the second router are not running ok, because there isn't a second worker node for host them, and is waiting in "Pending" state.
+As we can observe, the second router is not running because there isn't a second worker node to host it, and it is waiting in "Pending" state.

 ## Machine Management - Deploy additional worker nodes

-So, for fix this and have two routers fully available, we can deploy a new worker node using a MachineSet and the Machine API Operator.
+So, to fix this and have two routers fully available, we can deploy a new worker node using a MachineSet and the Machine API Operator.

-First of all, we can check that are not any MachineSet and Machine present/available:
+First of all, we can check that there are no MachineSets or Machines present/available:

 ```
 [root@clientvm 0 ~/new-ocp4-cf]# oc get machinesets -n openshift-machine-api